 SETA Feedback and Remediation

 Reports are snag lists specifying exactly what must be corrected to meet quality assurance requirements.
+The sooner you remediate, then the sooner you can resubmit and get your accreditation through.

 Read the SASETA report for a skills provider applying for approval on a skills programme comprised of 6 unit standards.

-The Single Unit Standard Accreditation
+The Single Unit Standard Accreditation.

 Dealing with Report Findings – Remediation